-Once completed the project will include 450 units ranging from studios, to one-, two-, and three-bedroom units along with penthouse apartments.
+Once completed the project will include 450 units ranging from studios, to one-, two-, and 3 bedrooms apartments for sale in Dubai, Villas for sale in Dubai, Apartment for sale in Dubai, Villas For Sale In Venice Damac Lagoons units along with penthouse apartments for sale in Dubai by crypto.
 Each tower will have four levels of office space and 744.15m2 of communal gardens.

 “The launch of Nine Elms came at a time where London was facing a massive housing shortage crisis, so we have already seen a lot of interest coming from Londoners themselves, especially those looking for luxury living,” added Sajwani.